richardhuangz/richardhuangz.github.io/_pages/play.md

 {% include base_path %}

+I put the middle initial because it looks cool

 Me playing <a href="https://youtu.be/o2XMmue8JhU?feature=shared" target="_blank">oboe</a>

 I post <a href="https://youtu.be/8rd2_BLHqCI?feature=shared" target="_blank">music</a> on the <a href="https://youtu.be/zJn4pnsXwQs?feature=shared" target="_blank">internet</a> when I have <a href="https://youtu.be/1wYpUhXfWZY?feature=shared" target="_blank">time</a>